-North Carolina District Attorneys generally take an aggressive attitude toward citizens charged with crimes related to drugs.
+North Carolina District Attorneys generally take an aggressive attitude toward citizens charged with drug crimes.
 Even with budget cuts, prosecutorial resources are next to limitless.
 It is crucial to have an experienced, efficient criminal defense lawyer to help you navigate the confusing, often frightening, world of the criminal courts.
 We defend your rights without judgement regarding the drug crimes for which you are accused.

 Drug related cases can be complicated.
 When you might be facing minimum mandatory sentencing, it is imperative you have a knowledgeable criminal defense lawyer representing your interests.

 Common drug charges include:

 - Possession of drugs, such as marijuana, prescription pills that aren’t yours, or cocaine